`

 The Block Sections

-Block Section #1-- Consisting of The Diamond Ace Club (6.25" high), SMC Cartage Co.
-Garage & Lot (4" high), and the Carlington Hotel (7.5" high with 1.5" tall Roof Access Shed on top).
+Block Section #1-- Consisting of The Diamond Ace, a Members Only Club featuring fine dining, dancing, good music, and... entertainments.
+This Building is 6.25" high, and the SMC Cartage Co.
+Garage & Lot (4" high), and the Carlington Hotel, which the charitable would call a "flop house" (7.5" high with 1.5" tall Roof Access hed on top).
 On the Carlington's ground floor, Mr. Farouk operates his Tobacco Shop where you can meet some of the most interesting people--especially very late at night.
-The SMC Cartage Commpany is closely modeled on the site of the infamous "St. Valentine's Day Massacre" of 1929, as you can see in the actual photo.
+The SMC Cartage Company is authentically modeled on the site of the infamous "St. Valentine's Day Massacre" of 1929 (note the actual photo for comparison).

 Site of the St. Valentine's Massacre